Beloth/Ostston-Work/Notes/Next Session.md

 Party is stripped of all posessions and taken to individual cells.

 That night Captain Jardon head down to the cells acompanied by the same aide, both carrying bundles of the party equipment.
-Dropping the bundles by the door the aide exits saying "I'll keep watch"
+Dropping the bundles by the door the aide (Inaral) exits saying "I'll keep watch"

 Captain Jardon
 "There is something not right with the Marshal.
 He is unwilling to hear anything about this cult.
 Inaral here will take to through a secret passage way that will see you out of the keep.
 From there I need you to find evidence implicating him and take it to Major Tharin In Ostston.
 He's an old friend of mine and will be able to get you in to see the High Marshall.
 Here's an introductory letter.